 WHAT IF YOUR CHILD HITS YOU IN RESPONSE?

 If this occurs, the answer is to tell them firmly, “No one is allowed to hit me,” and remove yourself from your child’s access immediately.
 This means you must go to another place in the house to be away from your child in the moment.
 If this isn’t easy to do, do your best to remove yourself from your child.
 Do not hit your child back and avoid yelling or punishing them.
 Doing so will only reward your child by reacting.

 WHAT IF THE CHILD CAUSES PROPERTY DAMAGE?

 Some parents have reported that when they left the area to be away from their child, the child became so angry that they caused some damage to something in the house.
 While there is a risk that this could occur, it is better to have property damage then physical damage to you or your child.
-If their behavior becomes this extreme in response to a no, you should consider seeking help immediately from your child’s pediatrician or a family therapist.
+If their behaviour becomes this extreme in response to a no, you should consider seeking help immediately from your child’s paediatrician or a family therapist.

 OTHER IDEAS TO CONSIDER

 When your child asks for something and you know that your NO may cause a meltdown, guide your child to a calendar and set a date and time in which the two of you will sit down and discuss the request.
 They may not be happy with this response, but it will tell them that the door isn’t completely closed on their request.
 This is also a great technique if what they are asking for is big and you need more time to think about it or research their request, such as piercings, dating, cell phones, etc.